A History of Banking Where You’re Known With a Future of Moving you Forward

 Indicated below are types of Electronic Fund Transfers we are capable of handling, some of which may not apply to your account.
 Please read this disclosure carefully because it tells you your rights and obligations for the transactions listed.
 You should keep this notice for future reference.

-Using your card: Generally, you may not exceed $3,500.00 in transactions per day.
+Dollar limitations - Using your card.
+Generally, you may not exceed $3,500.00 in transactions per day.
 Please also see limitations that apply to debit card transactions.

 As a result, we charge you a Currency Conversion fee of .2% and a Cross-Border Transaction fee of .8%.
 The Cross-Border Transaction fee is charged on all cross-border transactions regardless of whether there is a currency conversion.
 A cross-border transaction is a transaction processed through the Global Clearing Management System or the MasterCard Debit Switch in which the country of the merchant is different than the country of the cardholder.

-When you use an ATM not owned by us, you may be charged a fee by the ATM operator or any network used (and you may be charged a fee for a balance inquiry even if you do not complete a fund transfer).
+ATM Operator/Network Fees - When you use an ATM not owned by us, you may be charged a fee by the ATM operator or any network used (and you may be charged a fee for a balance inquiry even if you do not complete a fund transfer.)

-You will get a monthly account statement from us for your checking accounts.
-You will get a monthly account statement from us for your statement savings accounts.
+Periodic statements - You will get a monthly account statement from us for your checking and statement savings accounts.

 There may be other exceptions stated in our agreement with you.

-If you believe your card and/or personal identification number (PIN) has been lost or stolen call us at 815-728-8000 or write us at the address listed at the end of this disclosure.
+Contact in event of unauthorized transfer - If you believe your card and/or personal identification number (PIN) has been lost or stolen call us at 815-728-8000 or write us at the address listed at the end of this disclosure.
 You should also call the number or write to the address listed in this disclosure if you believe a transfer has been made using the information from your check without your permission.
-For card issues call FiServ’s toll free number, (800) 472-3272.
+For card issues call FiServ’s toll free number - (800) 472-3272.

 Some content on this page is saved in an alternative format.
 To view these files, download the following free software.
 Get Adobe® Reader®